STAMP 4S Test Taker/Parent Guide

 Avant STAMP 4S is a nationally recognized web-based test that assesses language proficiency

 The test is available in Arabic, English, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin (Simplified and Traditional), Polish, Portuguese, Russian, and Spanish

 Test results inform test takers and educators about learning progress and program effectiveness

 The test has four sections – Reading, Writing, Listening and Speaking

-Reading and Listening items are computer-scored and computer-adaptive (meaning that questions are selected based on previous responses, becoming easier or more difficult as needed to determine proficiency level)
+Reading and Listening questions are computer-scored and computer-adaptive (meaning that questions are selected based on previous responses, becoming easier or more difficult as needed to determine proficiency level)

-Writing and Speaking items are scored by Avant’s trained raters who use a Scoring Rubric that lists the criteria for meeting Benchmark Levels
+Writing and Speaking responses are rated by Avant’s trained raters who use a Scoring Rubric that lists the criteria for meeting Benchmark Levels

 Demonstrated ability on Reading and Listening sections facilitates the types of Writing and Speaking prompts the test taker will receive

 Avant STAMP was originally developed by the Center for Applied Second Language Studies (CASLS), a National Foreign Language Resource Center at the University of Oregon and funded by the US Department of Education.
 It was later adapted and is delivered by Avant Assessment

 Tests are taken in a proctored environment with no outside resources allowed